 - Technical Transform of HLG variant to Rec.709 [or P3-D65] Gamma 2.4

-- Conversion of HLG variant to Rec.709 output with Tone and Gamut mapping (HDR to SDR conversion with no further grading or adjustments required)
+- Output of HLG variant to Rec.709 [or P3-D65] with Tone and Gamut mapping (HDR to SDR conversion with no further grading or adjustments required)

-These are not gimmicky baked in custom “looks” requiring random exposure settings, but rather proper mathematical transforms now available in a LUT format for lower precision use cases such as Adobe Premiere or for monitoring purposes.
+These are not gimmicky baked in custom “looks” requiring random exposure settings, but rather proper mathematical transforms now available in a LUT format for lower precision use cases such as external monitors or applications such as Premiere or FCP.

 The intent for these LUTs is to be used either for Monitoring purposes or as Technical Transformations.
 If being used for Monitoring/Viewing purposes, the LUTs can simply be loaded on External Monitors & Recorders such as the Atomos Shogun, Shinobi & Ninja series or Blackmagic Video Assist series as well as Monitors and Recorders from other brands such as Convergent Design and SmallHD.

 The LUTs can also be used in Video Editing applications such as Adobe Premiere or Final Cut Pro as a Camera LUT to normalize footage prior to grading.
-The tone and gamut mapped conversion LUT can also be used for a quick HDR to SDR conversion of the desired HLG footage for fast delivery with all tone and gamut mapping applied.
+The tone and gamut mapped conversion LUT can also be used instead for a quick HDR to SDR conversion of the desired HLG footage for fast delivery with all tone and gamut mapping applied.
 Shown below is HLG2 footage that has been normalized to Rec.709 using the tone mapped LUT from the HLG Normalized LUT pack.